Pokémon Go: Regional availability

-The game's official launch began on July 6, 2016, with releases in Australia, New Zealand, and the United States.
-Due to server strain caused by high usage upon release, Niantic CEO John Hanke stated that the release in other regions would be "paused until Niantic was comfortable" with fixing the issues.
-The game's official launch began on July 6, 2016, with releases in Australia, New Zealand, and the United States.
-Due to server strain caused by high usage upon release, Niantic CEO John Hanke stated that the release in other regions would be "paused until Niantic was comfortable" with fixing the issues.
-The Japanese launch was initially reported to be on July 20; however, the game's launch was delayed after a sponsorship deal with fast food chain McDonald's was leaked, instead releasing two days later.
-Although the game was proposed to be released in France on July 15, it was postponed until July 24 out of respect and due to safety concerns following a terrorist attack in Nice on July 14.
-Following the shutdown of third-party apps and websites in late July 2016—significantly reducing the server strain—Niantic was able to resume pushing releases globally.
-Central and South America and a large portion of Southeast Asia subsequently saw releases in early August.
-Indonesia was the first Asian country to have the game functional, despite the game not being officially released in that region until August 6.
+The official launch of the game began on July 6, 2016, in Australia, New Zealand, and the United States.
+Due to server strain at launch, Niantic CEO John Hanke announced that releases in other regions would be "paused until Niantic is comfortable" with fixing the issues.
+The Japanese launch, initially scheduled for July 20, was delayed due to a leaked sponsorship deal with McDonald's, eventually releasing two days later.
+The French release, originally planned for July 15, was postponed to July 24 following a terrorist attack in Nice on July 14.
+Third-party apps and websites were shut down in late July, reducing server strain and allowing Niantic to resume global releases.
+Central and South America, as well as a significant portion of Southeast Asia, received the game in early August.
+Indonesia became the first Asian country to have the game operational, although the official release in that region was on August 6.

-In South Korea, the game was not officially released, as major restrictions on the use of online mapping data existed.
-However, due to a glitch, a tiny area around Sokcho in the northeastern part of the country was considered a part of Niantic's North Korea mapping region, making the game fully functional in that area.
-Numerous people took advantage of the glitch to play the game.
-Bus tickets from the capital city of Seoul sold out, and people living within Sokcho shared information on free Wi-Fi areas with tourists.
-Players also discovered a Gym in Panmunjom, along the Korean Demilitarized Zone; however, Niantic later removed it from the game.
-Following the release of Pokémon Go in Japan, parts of Busan also became playable, as parts of the city are considered part of Japan's mapping area due to the proximity of Tsushima Island.
-The game officially released in the country in January 2017.
+In South Korea, Pokémon Go was not officially released due to restrictions imposed on online mapping data.
+However, a glitch allowed the game to function in a small area around Sokcho, in the northeastern part of the country, which was mistakenly considered part of Niantic's North Korea mapping region.
+This led to a surge in players taking advantage of the glitch.
+Bus tickets from Seoul to Sokcho sold out, and locals shared information about free Wi-Fi spots with tourists.
+Players even discovered a Gym in Panmunjom, near the Korean Demilitarized Zone, but Niantic later removed it.
+After the game's release in Japan, parts of Busan also became playable, as they were considered part of Japan's mapping area due to Tsushima Island's proximity.
+Pokémon Go officially launched in South Korea in January 2017.